 The human voice may be the original musical instrument, but in the 21st century composers are taking it to new heights—literally.

-On this week’s episode of Second Inversion, we’ll hear new and novel approaches to vocal music, including music that loops, layers, and transforms the human voice—plus artists who speak volumes without ever using words.
+On this week’s episode of Second Inversion: Expanding the Human Voice.
+We’ll hear new and novel approaches to vocal music, including music that loops, layers, and transforms the human voice—plus artists who speak volumes without ever using words.

 As we inch closer to the summer solstice, we’re celebrating the longer days this weekend on Second Inversion.

 On this Saturday’s episode: Let There Be Light!
 From shimmering sunbeams to bright white prisms of sound, we’ll “lighten things up” with music inspired by the sun.
 We’ll get lost in 24-hour daylight from the Arctic Circle, ruminate on spiritual illuminations, and brighten our evening with brassy, golden beams of light.
 Plus, one instrument that requires a very “light” touch.